MicrosoftDocs/ATADocs/ATADocs/DeployUse/setting-ata-alerts.md

 # required metadata

 title: Setting ATA Notifications | Microsoft Advanced Threat Analytics
-description: Describes how to have ATA notify you (by email or by ATA event forwarding) when it detects suspicious activities
+description: Describes how to set ATA alerts so you are notified when suspicious activities are detected.
 keywords:
 author: rkarlin
 manager: stevenpo